Pages

 After intense interrogation, and the dismal of Low’s claims, both men were eventually cleared of any wrongdoing.

 The death of Lee Pao Sung took an interesting twist when it was revealed in The Advocate (a Tasmanian newspaper) that the three nails in a triangular pattern had been seen before in other murders in China.
+It is believed the pattern was a sign from a secret Chinese political party that used an equilateral triangle as their secret symbol.

+His funeral rites were provided to those pertaining to the Church of England (Mr Sung’s religion was unknown).
 His funeral was attended by Detective L Bond and by Mr M McLennan, a representative of the Melbourne Steamship Co.
+The Melbourne Steamship Co also paid for Mr Sung’s funeral expenses.

 Since 1944 many people have claimed to see the spirit of the Chinese Sailor Lee Pao Sung at Port Adelaide.
 Sometimes he is seen near the Birkenhead Bridge, and other times walking along the pier near the lighthouse.
 Descriptions of a Chinese man roaming the pier, sounding in pain have been numerous in recent years.
+Weirdly, the reported sightings do not have Mr Lee with a bag over his head, rather they report a sailor-style of clothing and a neat appearance.

 Have you experienced the ghost of Lee Pau Sung at Port Adelaide?
 Let us know over on Facebook at The Haunts of Adelaide

-If you are interested in learning more about Hauntings in Port Adelaide, and doing a free tour, please visit Ghosts of the Port – Self-guided walking tour – written by our own Allen Tiller for the Port Adelaide Enfield Council – find it here: https://www.portenf.sa.gov.au/page.aspx?c=51325
+If you are interested in learning more about Hauntings in Port Adelaide and doing a free tour, please visit Ghosts of the Port – Self-guided walking tour – written by our own Allen Tiller for the Port Adelaide Enfield Council – find it here: https://www.portenf.sa.gov.au/page.aspx?c=51325

 Or on Facebook here: